bloominstituteoftechnology/web-module-project-client-auth/README.md

-# Auth Friends
+# Client Auth Module Project: Auth Friends

-Topics:

-* React Router
-* Protected Routes
-* `axios` package
-* AJAX
-* Promises
-* Authentication tokens
+This module explored the clients-side authenication using auth-tokens.
+During the module you studied how the login, request and logout process works when using authentication and how to restrict access to certain route to logged in users.
+IN this project, you will practice each of these skills.

+## Objectives
+- Understand how token based authentication works
+- Setup a login screen and successfully save an auth token.
+- Use an auth token to make requests.

-## Instructions
+## Introduction

-### Task 1: Set Up

-#### Initialize Project

-* Run `npm install` inside the root directory of this project to install dependencies for the API server.
-* Run `npm start` to start the API server.
-* `cd` into the _friends_ folder.
-* Run `npm start` to start the client code.

-### Task 2: MVP

-#### Project Description
+In this project, you will connect to a local server with endpoints allowing you to work with interact with data from the cast of Friends.
+Using this data as a base, you will build functioning login, display and add component pages to your application.

-* There is an API built that has authentication built into it.
-The API holds a list of friends and lets you add, edit, or remove friends from that list.
-* All of the API endpoints (except the login endpoint) are considered "protected", meaning you have to make the request with an authentication token in the header or the API will send back a `401` error.
+The included API holds a list of friends and lets you add, edit, or remove friends from that list.
+All of the API endpoints (except the login endpoint) are considered "protected", meaning you have to make the request with an authentication token in the header or the API will send back a `401` error.
+Take a look at the endpoints that our API has to offer in `server.js`.
-* Take your examples from the guided project and use them to build a more sophisticated application.
-Have fun!
-* Once your server is up and running, the URL you'll be able to hit from within your app is `http://localhost:5000`.
-You will however need an authentication header on all the calls except the login call.
-* Take a look at the endpoints that our API has to offer in `server.js`.

   * **[POST]** * to `/api/login`: returns a token to be added to the header of all other requests.
 Pass in the following credentials as the `body` of the request: `{ username: 'lambda', password: 'school' }`
   * **[POST]** * to `/api/logout`: removes a token from active use.
 Returns the inactive token.